 But this approach has a number of challenges: deploying connectivity to older machines can be expensive, and moving data from remote locations can be difficult.

 More importantly, manufacturers often don’t have the technical or organizational infrastructure in place to take advantage of this new level of insight.
 More data creates a bigger black hole of unused data.
 They are missing ways to turn this raw new data into something that enables them to make better decisions.
 They don’t have the operational processes or change management resources in place to react differently.
-All of this speaks to the issue of IT vs Operational Technology (OT) misalignment.
-I’ve seen too many examples of how failure to bring the best practices and needs from both of these groups ends up limiting transformation business impact of projects.
+All of this speaks to the issue of IT vs Operational Technology (OT) misalign.
+I’ve seen too many examples of how failure to bring the best practices and needs from both of these groups ends up limiting the transformation business impact of projects.

 A Better Approach